sebaslogen/kamelo/README.md

 Play the game online
 --------------------
-Can you catch 50 flies?
+Use left and right arrows to move Kami (a.k.a. the beast) and click with the mouse on the fly to catch it!
-http://kamelo.net23.net/
+Can you catch 50 flies to WIN the game? http://kamelo.net23.net/

 Screenshot: http://kamelo.net23.net/capture.png